Dry Scalp: What Causes It, How to Tell It From Dandruff, and How to Get Rid of It

 Although the dandruff vs. dry scalp section briefly mentioned the causes of the latter, it’s important to address them in further detail.
 Dry skin on the scalp may occur due to cold or dry air, harsh shampoos, and other products.

 A dry scalp may stem from more serious problems, too.
-Possible causes of dryness on the scalp include:
+Possible dry scalp causes include:

 How Does Dry Scalp Affect Hair Growth?